 Details: Martha Sprague, (202) 637-3083.

-Sign Up Today for the 2014 NAM Public Affairs Conference.
-Register now for the NAM’s 2014 Public Affairs Conference, March 30–April 1, at the St. Regis Monarch Beach Resort in Dana Point, Calif.
-This event provides a key opportunity for government relations and public affairs professionals to emphasize their priorities on legislative and regulatory as well as advocacy outreach strategies.
-Come prepared to hear valuable perspectives from industry leaders and to share your ideas at what will be the ultimate coalition meeting.
-Please invite your colleagues and encourage them to attend.
+Plan to Attend the 2014 NAM Public Affairs Conference!
+Register now for the NAM’s Public Affairs Conference, March 30–April 1, at the St. Regis Monarch Beach Resort in Dana Point, Calif.
+This event will provide a unique opportunity for government relations and public affairs professionals to emphasize their priorities on legislative and regulatory issues as well as advocacy strategies.
+You will hear valuable perspectives from industry leaders and will be encouraged to share your ideas at what will be the ultimate coalition meeting.
+Click here for additional information and to register.

 Details: Candice Daniels Austin, (202) 637-3122.